Annuities

 What is a drawdown pension?
 Is it different from an annuity?

 It is common for people not to understand their pensions and annuities correctly.
-Often, people with a pension don’t know what a drawdown pension is and how it differs to an annuity pension.
+Often, people with a pension don’t know what a Withdrawal pension is and how it differs to an annuity pension.

 Annuities and drawdown pensions are different.
 A drawdown pension is taken from the pension provider you paid into while working.
 An annuity is bought from a separate company with a lump-sum of money.
 Annuities are sold mostly by specialist annuity providers or insurance companies, but other investment and wealth management companies will also provide the service.